TUNDRA

 • BUY NOW

 Tundra ecosystems are vast, treeless plains found throughout the coldest regions on the planet.
-Tree growth is limited here due to severely low temperatures and permanently frozen subsoil, called permafrost.
+Growth is limited here due to severely low temperatures and permanently frozen subsoil, called permafrost.
 National Geographic refers to tundra as “barren” and “one of the earth’s coldest, harshest biomes”.
 While covered in snow for the majority of the year, tundra lands are rewarded with bursts of hardy wildflowers in the summer.
+I have found comfort in noticing the parallels between depression and the tundra environment.
+There is a sense of emptiness, stillness, and despair that comes with having a foundation that is permanently frozen; it is increasingly frustrating to try to grow and thrive in these conditions.
+But there is also a sense of hope and determination in this ongoing effort, and a wave of relief and gratitude when things begin to thaw.